+• Home birth is a safe option for many pregnant people.
 There are risks and safety considerations to consider in all birthing locations.
-For those who carefully consider home birth and whose health care providers promote their safe home birth, home birth is considered safe.
 In some cases, home birth is safer than hospital birth.
 Each individual must consider their health history and other factors.

 Some concerns around home birth include emergency situations.
-Having easy access to a hospital in case of an (unlikely) emergent transfer is another consideration.
+Having easy access to a hospital in case of a required transfer is another consideration.
 However, most transfer are non-urgent, meaning they are precautionary transfers based on any sign of clinical stress or pathology.
 So there is plenty of time to make the transfer to hospital if needed.
 It is important to be informed and to collaborate with supportive, experienced providers.

 Let’s chat and find out more about your birth location options and you and your baby’s safety.